THE IRISH ORDER of THELEMA

 Acceptance is dependent on securing two sponsors from within the Order.

-Members of these Rites operate in local bodies called Lodges; each is governed by a Lodge Master or Mistress, a treasurer and a secretary.
+Members of these Rites operate in local bodies called Groves each is governed by a Grove Head, a treasurer and a secretary.

-The activities of the Lodge provide an example of the principles of the Order put into practise, and provide a space to aid its members to apply the lessons of their initiation and come to a clearer judgement of their own true will and nature.
+The activities of the Grove provide an example of the principles of the Order put into practice, and provide a space to aid its members to apply the lessons of their initiation and come to a clearer judgement of their own true will and nature.